Install Infinite Scale on a Server

 -

-The following data needs to be available to configure the Infinite Scale eMail setup, see the notifications service for more details.
+The following data is required to configure the Infinite Scale eMail setup, see the notifications service for more details.

 |